If I had a dollar for every time I have heard a company either say these words or infer them, I would be driving a much nicer car.

 Riiiiiiiiiiiiiiiiiiiiiiiiiiiiiiight.
 Whatever you say.

-Every time a corporate honcho utters the phrase “we have that under control” or “we have that covered” or “we’re good in that department,” the red flags pop up like jacks-in-the-box.
+Every time a corporate honcho utters the phrase “we have that under control” or “we have that covered” or “we’re good in that department,” the red flags pop out of their stupid little heads like jacks-in-the-box.

 Pop.
 Pop.
 Pop.
 Pop.
 Pop.

-Whenever I hear that phrase, I catch myself wanting to laugh outloud… Which I probably shouldn’t do, but I can’t help it because it is so… predictable, in a sad, foreshadowing sort of way.
+Whenever I hear that phrase, I catch myself laughing outloud… Which I probably shouldn’t do, but I can’t help it because it is so… predictable, in a sad, foreshadowing sort of way.

 This is what it must feel to substance abuse counselors every time an addict sits in their chair for the first time and says “I don’t have a problem”or “I can stop whenever I want.”